 Unbelievably, our full day of wine and beer tasting only covered about six miles along the western side of Keuka Lake.
-I’m taking this as a concrete sign that we’re obliged to return and continue our way around to the other side of the lake.
+I’m taking this as a concrete sign.
+We have to return and explore the other side of the lake!

 Our time in the Finger Lakes was in partnership with the Corning and Southern Finger Lakes division of the Steuben County Conference & Visitors Bureau.
 My opinions are entirely my own.